 Beaches & Boardwalks - Discover the Santa Monica Pier Experience

-The Santa Monica Pier opened in 1909, and it has been a popular place to go ever since.
-In the 1970's the Santa Monica City Council slated the pier for destruction & replacement, and the citizens of the city reacted vigorously and defeated the attempt.
+The pier went through various stages from those early days until the 1970's when the Santa Monica City Council slated the pier for destruction & replacement, and the citizens of the city reacted vigorously and defeated the attempt.
 Three of the council members were eventually defeated during elections !

 In 1983 the pier was badly damaged by a storm, and the city created the Pier Restoration and Development Task Force to oversee the pier's reconstruction.
 The reconstruction work took until April 1990 to complete and once again, the pier was a popular destination.
+The pier's real evival came in 1996 with the opening of Pacific Park, the first permanent amusement park on the pier since the 1930s.
+Anchored by the world-famous Pacific Wheel Ferris wheel, the park brought back the spirit of fun and frivolity.

 When I worked in Santa Monica, we would occasionally come over to the Pier area to eat lunch, or to hang out after work.
 Venice Beach is only a couple of miles south of the Pier, so there were a number of places to hang out along the beach.